 Information for Prospective PhD Students

-Keep in mind that my research focuses on measuring the Web, personalization and algorithmic society, online social networks, and security/privacy.
-If you aren't interested in those areas, I am not the right advisor for you.
+Keep in mind that my research focuses on measuring the Web, auditing algorithms, and security and privacy.
+If you aren't interested in those areas, then I am not the right advisor for you.

 Information for Masters Students at Northeastern